 How To Get Involved

-The mission for The YMCA Menu of Services is to tackle the breadth of physical and psychological well-being issues among children and young people in our area.
+The mission for our mental health services is to tackle the breadth of physical and psychological wellbeing issues among children and young people in our area.
 For this to work, our service must be of a high quality, yet affordable to all who need it.

-The YMCA Menu of Services operates a credit system, which allows each organisation to draw down the services that will meet the needs of their cohort.
+We operate a flexible system, which allows each organisation to draw down the services that will meet the needs of their cohort.
 All of our services are evidence-based using a whole setting approach to creating a positive wellbeing culture.

 We also offer additional services such as Mental Health Training, to create sustainable outcomes and improve the confidence of staff.

-*Please note that pupils often require more than this number of sessions, and it would be detrimental to their wellbeing should therapy finish abruptly.
+*Please note: pupils often require more than this number of sessions, and it would be detrimental to their wellbeing should therapy finish abruptly.
 Therefore, enough credits should be purchased to increase provision as recommended by the Therapist or Counsellor.

-*Based on 6.5hrs per day with a min commitment of 39 weeks.
+*Min commitment of 39 weeks.
 Bespoke packages available.
 Prices based on 20/21 academic year provision and are subject to change.
-Please contact us for more information
+Please contact us for more information.

-Want to help your pupils but are worried about the cost?
-Need help to raise funds whilst increasing awareness of well-being?
+If you want to help your pupils but are worried about the cost or if you need help to raise funds whilst increasing awareness of well-being then:

 Measuring Our Impact